-Consequently, with the permitting of apiaries on federal public land, there is no question that in almost all instances extraordinary circumstances exist in that federally listed species or critical habitats, species proposed for federal listing or proposed critical habitats, or Forest Service sensitive species will almost always be present.
-Further, there is also a clear, scientifically proven cause and effect relationship between the placement of apiaries on the federal public lands and the potential effects, which include significant harm to imperiled bee species, harm to those plants that rely on specialized pollination services, and subsequently harm to the entire ecosystem where the apiaries would be placed.
-Thus, the
+Consequently, with the permitting of apiaries on federal public land, there is no question that in almost all instances extraordinary circumstances exist in that federally listed species, species proposed for federal listing, or designated critical habitat for these species, will almost always be present.
+Thus, the extraordinary circumstances threshold is met, and the placement of apiaries on Bureau of Land Management lands cannot be permitted under categorical exclusions.